WALKS & CYCLE ROUTES

 Wistman’s Wood is an easy walk along a well-marked path, situated in the middle of Dartmoor National Park.
 Creep beneath the trees’ lichen-covered boughs in a woodland that has remained unspoilt for hundreds of years.
 Make sure you also pay a visit to Warren House Inn, a stunning traditional inn with oak beams and log fires.

 hound tor, dartmoor

 Steeped in rich history, this moderate route takes you to some of Dartmoors most famous tors: Saddle, Haytor, Howell and finally Hound Tor.
 Pack a picnic for the most scenic lunch sat amongst the heather, or take shelter beneath one of the tors.
 The Rugglestone Inn in Widecombe-in-the-moor is just a stones throw away, for those who wish to warm up by an open fire after a blustery walk.

 east devon way

-This 38 mile path takes you from Exmouth in the west to Lyme Regis in the east, and follows footpaths, bridleways and stretches of quiet lanes.
-The route passes through the heart of the East Devon, an area of Outstanding Natural Beauty (AONB), linking to the South West Coast Path, the beautiful Jurassic Coast World Heritage Site and the Exe Estuary.
+This 38-mile path takes you from Exmouth in the west to Lyme Regis in the east, following footpaths, bridleways and stretches of quiet lanes.
+The route passes through the heart of East Devon, which is well-known as an area of Outstanding Natural Beauty (AONB).
+The path links to the South West Coast Path, the scenic Jurassic Coast World Heritage Site and the Exe Estuary.
 You can pick up short sections of the trail from a number of easily accessible points.
-38 miles Easy/Moderate